Comfy Belly

 The size of the cauliflower will determine the time needed to both boil and roast to tenderness.
 If you use a large cauliflower.
 I've found that one large cauliflower takes about 40 minutes to bake, while two smaller cauliflower heads takes about 20 minutes to roast until tender.
 By tender I mean the trees are loosening up and can be broken off with just a fork, or gently with a fork and knife.

-I've included my favorite thick, creamy tahini dressing, which is also dairy-free, and however you can try another sauce like tahini yogurt sauce, herb ranch dressing, dairy-free ranch dressing, or creamy herb dressing.
+I've included my favorite thick, creamy tahini dressing, which is also dairy-free, and you can try another sauce like tahini yogurt sauce, herb ranch dressing, dairy-free ranch dressing, or creamy herb dressing.

 I also highly encourage you to add the pomegranate seeds and date parsley gremolata to this mix.
 They play well off the tahini, salt, and spices.
 It's a bit of work to finely chop the parsley, and the truth is I usually pulse it in a food processor.
 I also store the dates in the refrigerator before I cut them.
 It's easier to dice them into smaller pieces when they're cold (and don't forget to remove the pit!).